SeanKervick/Automated-Chicken-Coop/README.md

 <img src="/graphic.png" alt="Graphic" width="75%"/>
 <p>

-**Functionality Explained:**
+**Program Logic Explained:**
 * The gesture sensor on the Arduino Carrier kit is used to count chickens walking in and out of the chicken run.
 * Each time movement is detected from the left, the 'count' variable is incremented.
 * Each time movement is detected from the right, the 'count' variable is decremented.
 * Once the count reaches 5, an event is triggered and a notification is sent to the owner's smart phone where they then have the option to close the gate by pressing a button on the Blynk app.
 * When the button is pressed, a relay on the Arduino Carrier is switched on for 5 seconds, simulating a motor closing the gate.
+* The proximity sensor is used to monitor status of the gate.
+Events will only be triggered when the gate is open.
 * An LDR sensor connected to A0 on the Arduino, is used to monitor the light level.
-* When the light level drops, an event is triggered and a notification is sent to the owner, where they can choose to close the gate.
+* When the light level drops but not all chickens are in the coop, an event is triggered and a notification is sent to the owner.
+* When all chickens are in the coop and it gets dark, the gate automatically closes and and notification is sent to the device owner.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>